Saas46/LoginSystem/README.md

 # LogIn Applicaiton

 Simple Login Application build using Vanilla PHP.
-Some of the area that I have covered Some of the area that I have covered in this test are as follow : -
+Some of the area that I have covered in this test are as follow : -
  - MVC
  - OOP
  - Service and Repository Pattern